BhushanPalkar/Analog-Electronics/README.md

 * Diode: A diode is formed when a silicon is doped with N type (Phosphrous) and P type (Boron)
 * Phosphorous has 5 valence electron **(N)** and boron has 3 valence electron **(P)**, electrons from N travel to P forming depletion region.
-* In FORWARD BIAS more electrons get diffused in N type, and as there are holes in p type electrons are drifted towards P type, casuing current to flow.
+* In FORWARD BIAS more electrons get diffused in N type, and as there are holes in p type... electrons are drifted towards P type, casuing current to flow.

-__BJT Transistor__(Both e and p contribue in flow of current):
+## __BJT Transistor__(Both e and p contribue in flow of current):

 ![BJT AMP](https://github.com/user-attachments/assets/ceced6d5-81e8-41b2-a028-314053d96828)